When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel, orange, and warming spices!

 Instructions

-• When ready, preheat the oven to 475 degrees F. Transfer the chicken along with the marinade and everything else to a large baking pan so that everything is comfortably arranged in one layer.
-Be sure the chicken skin is facing up.
-Sprinkle with a dash or salt and more brown sugar, if you like.
+• Roast the chicken.
+Preheat your oven to 475°F. Transfer the entire contents of the marinade bowl to a large baking pan so that everything is comfortably arranged in one layer.
+Be sure the chicken’s skin is facing up.
+Sprinkle with a dash of salt and more brown sugar, if you like.
+Roast or until the chicken is cooked through (165°F) and the skin has nicely browned, 40-45 minutes.

 Video